-- Time to Produce Effect: 2 to 4 treatments. - Frequency: Varies, depending upon indication, between 2 to 3 times/day to 1 time/week.
-Provide home unit if frequent use. - Optimum Duration: 2 to 4 weeks. - Maximum Duration: Home unit as needed. - E.4.f.iii Iontophoresis, Magnets or Laser Acupuncture: There is no evidence for the use of iontophoresis, magnets or laser acupuncture.
+- E.4.f.ii Electrical Stimulation (Physician or Therapist Applied): Electrical Stimulation (like other passive modalities) is not recommended as a stand-alone treatment, but may be a component of a comprehensive treatment plan. - Frequency: 2-3 x week for a maximum of up to two months. - E.4.f.iii Iontophoresis, Magnets or Laser Acupuncture:There is no evidence for the use of iontophoresis, magnets or laser acupuncture.
 Therefore these interventions are not recommended. - E.4.f.iv Low Level Laser: There is no evidence that low level laser therapy alone is beneficial in changing the outcome for patients with CTS and therefore it is not recommended. - E.4.f.v Manual Therapy Techniques: There is no evidence supporting manipulation of the spine for treatment of CTS.
 There is no clear evidence supporting carpal bone mobilization or manual therapy.
 However, other myofascial components that may occur with CTS may be treated with manual therapy. - E.4.f.vi Massage Manual or Mechanical: Massage is manipulation of soft tissue with broad ranging relaxation and circulatory benefits.
 This may include stimulation of acupuncture points and acupuncture channels (acupressure), and techniques that include pressing, lifting, rubbing, pinching of soft tissues by or with the practitioners' hands.
-Indications include edema, muscle spasm, adhesions, the need to improve peripheral circulation and range of motion, or to increase muscle relaxation and flexibility prior to exercise.

-- Time to Produce Effect: Immediate.

-- Frequency: 1 to 2 times per week.

-- Optimum Duration: 6 weeks.
+Indications include edema, muscle spasm, adhesions, the need to improve peripheral circulation and range of motion, or to increase muscle relaxation and flexibility prior to exercise. - Time to Produce Effect: Immediate. - Frequency: 1 to 2 times per week. - Optimum Duration: 6 weeks.

-- Maximum Duration: 2 months.

-E.4.f.vii

-Paraffin Bath: A superficial heating modality that uses melted paraffin to treat irregular surfaces such as the hand.
-Accepted indications include the need to enhance collagen extensibility before stretching, reduce muscle guarding, or reduce inflammatory response.

-- Time to Produce Effect: 1 to 4 treatments.

-- Frequency: 1 to 3 times per week.

-- Optimum Duration: 4 weeks.

-- Maximum Duration: 1 month.
-If beneficial, provide with home unit or purchase if effective.
+- Maximum Duration: 2 months. - E.4.f.vii Paraffin Bath: A superficial heating modality that uses melted paraffin to treat irregular surfaces such as the hand.
+Accepted indications include the need to enhance collagen extensibility before stretching, reduce muscle guarding, or reduce inflammatory response. - Time to Produce Effect: 1 to 4 treatments. - Frequency: 1 to 3 times per week. - Optimum Duration: 4 weeks. - Maximum Duration: 1 month.
+If beneficial, provide with home unit or purchase if effective. - E.4.f.viii Superficial Heat and Cold Therapy: Thermal agents are applied in various manners that lower or raise the body tissue temperature for the reduction of pain, inflammation, and/or effusion resulting from injury or induced by exercise.

-E.4.f.viii

-Superficial Heat and Cold Therapy: Thermal agents are applied in various manners that lower or raise the body tissue temperature for the reduction of pain, inflammation, and/or effusion resulting from injury or induced by exercise.
 Includes application of heat just above the surface of the skin at acupuncture points.
 Indications include acute pain, edema, need to increase pain threshold, reduce muscle spasm and promote stretching/flexibility.
-Cold and heat packs can be used at home as an extension of therapy in the clinic setting.

-- Time to Produce Effect: Immediate. - Frequency: 2 to 5 times per week (clinic).
+Cold and heat packs can be used at home as an extension of therapy in the clinic setting. - Time to Produce Effect: Immediate. - Frequency: 2 to 5 times per week (clinic).
 Home treatment as needed. - Optimum Duration: 3 weeks as primary or intermittently as an adjunct to other therapeutic procedures up to 2 months. - Maximum Duration: 2 months.
-If symptoms persist, consideration should be given to further diagnostic studies or other treatment options.

-E.4.f.ix

-Ultrasound: There is some evidence that ultrasound may be effective in symptom relief and in improving nerve conduction in mild-to-moderate cases of CTS.
+If symptoms persist, consideration should be given to further diagnostic studies or other treatment options. - E.4.f.ix Ultrasound: There is some evidence that ultrasound may be effective in symptom relief and in improving nerve conduction in mild-to-moderate cases of CTS.
 No studies have demonstrated long-term functional benefit.
 This treatment may be used in conjunction with an active therapy program for non-surgical patients who do not improve with splinting and activity modification.
 It is not known if there are any long-term deleterious neurological effects from ultrasound.